 All produce is purchased within six days of being served, and all meals are prepared fresh daily in an on-site kitchen.
 Hands-on gardening classes, when offered, help students form an immediate connection to their food.

 Food tastes best and has the highest nutritional value when it travels straight from farm to fork.
 We use no processed ingredients.
 By feeding students fresh produce, they avoid consuming harmful chemicals and preservatives.

-More than 90% of produce, 100% of meat and 75% of grain comes from within 150 miles of each Conscious Kitchen site.
+Ingredients are purchased from local farmers and ranchers or from fair trade farmers.
 Produce is purchased directly from farmers and ranchers and in some cases, through partnerships with local distributors.

 All ingredients used by Conscious Kitchen are USDA Certified Organic.